Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 We explored the market for the best earthquake kits available today to help you find the most reliable bug-out bag that can help you through any disaster.
 We evaluated different options based on their contents’ shelf lives, as well as the amount of supplies included in each kit, making sure that the provisions will be enough for you for the critical first three days after a disaster strikes.
 Even the best umbrellas can save lives as staying dry is paramount during injuries.
 An earthquake kit is among the best survival gear to have especially if you live in earthquake-prone areas.

 After comparing several Earthquake kits, we chose the Ready America 70280 Emergency Kit as our top pick.
 It contains a wide range of survival necessities and is affordable enough to still leave budget allowance for items you’d want to add on your own.
 Read on to find out more about our top pick and our other favorites.

 The Ready America 70280 has all the vital items needed to sustain and protect two people in times of emergency.
 The bag has two cholesterol-free 2,400-calorie food bars and twelve 4.225-ounce packets of water from Mayday Industries.
 It has a first-aid kit that’s stocked with antiseptic, medication, bandages, and other supplies for patching up injuries.
-It contains ponchos and blankets for cold or rainy weather, dust masks, nitrile gloves, a whistle, and two 12-hour light sticks.
+It contains emergency ponchos and blankets for cold or rainy weather, dust masks, nitrile gloves, a whistle, and two 12-hour light sticks.

 While it has food, water, medical aid, and safety supplies sufficient for the first 3 days of an emergency, the contents of this kit are fairly basic.
 You may have to get other items such as knives, hygiene products, phone chargers, batteries, or radios.
 But even if it’s not as comprehensive as the other picks on our list, its low price tag leaves room in your budget for your own choice of additional emergency necessities.
 Keep this in your best disaster kit backpack to be safe.

 True to its name, the Redfora Complete Earthquake Bag is fully loaded with important survival supplies for all sorts of emergencies.
 It contains two 3,600-calorie food bars, 24 pouches of water, 20 water purification tablets, and a hydration bag with a straw.
 It also has an Extended Life First-Aid Kit, a hygiene kit, waste bags, and pocket tissue packs.
-It also has a wide variety of light, shelter, warmth, and survival tools: sleeping bags, a tube tent for two, hand and body warmers, ponchos, gloves, goggles, N95 dust masks, matches, a candle that can last up to 30 hours, 12-hour light sticks, a 5-in-1 whistle, a 50-feet nylon rope, a sewing kit, and a notepad with a pencil.
+It also has a wide variety of light, shelter, warmth, and survival tools: sleeping bags, a tube tent for two, hand and body warmers, ponchos, gloves, goggles, N95 dust masks, matches, a candle that can last up to 30 hours, 12-hour light sticks, a 5-in-1 whistle, a 50-feet nylon rope, a sewing kit, a hand crank flashlight, and a notepad with a pencil.

 And even with its comprehensive set of inclusions, the kit’s bag still has room for personal additions.
 However, the bag’s zippers are rather fragile.
 Also, it only has one pair of goggles and gloves, despite the rest of the kit being designed for two people.
 You will also want the best disaster first aid kit.